natlogica/hundred-days/r1-log.md

 ### R1D93
 Continuing Chapter 4.
 Refactoring the code to make it more reusable.
 Opening and processing all the files in the selected folder.

+### R1D94
+Finishing Chapter 4 of HFP.
+Refactoring the code to add conditions that account for differences in the input files.